-A/M Area is SRS's largest groundwater plume, as shown in Figure 7-3.
-The earliest identified contamination in the A/M Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (Met Lab Hazardous Waste Management Facility [HWMF]), located in the general proximity of the "M" shown in Figure 7-4.
-Remediation at these two facilities began in 1983, when groundwater was pumped from wells to an above-ground treatment system, followed by SVE and then by thermal treatment, as shown in Figure 7-7.
-As of 2018, these technologies have removed 1.55 million pounds of solvent, consisting of TCE and PCE.
+A/M Area is SRS's largest groundwater plume, as Figure 7-3 shows.
+The earliest identified contamination in the A/M Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (HWMF), located in the general proximity of the "M" shown in Figure 7-3.
+Remediation at these two facilities began in 1983, when SRS pumped groundwater from wells to an aboveground treatment system, followed by soil vapor extraction, and then by thermal treatment, as Figure 7-6 show.
+As of 2020, these technologies have removed 1.58 million pounds of solvent, consisting of TCE and PCE.